kellym/demoscopic_oauth2_provider/README.md

   the request.  http://tools.ietf.org/html/draft-ietf-oauth-v2-bearer-04

 Scopes are now supported.
-For instance, make a non_expiring token by adding a scope to OAuth2::Scopes::Included like this:
+For instance, make a non_expiring token by adding a scope to OAuth2::Scopes::Included like this (via an initializer file):

 ```ruby
 module OAuth2::Scopes::Included